KangchengHou/admix-kit/docs/simulate-admix-genotype.md

 ```

 ## Step 2: Extend ancestral populations using HAPGEN2
-In step 2, we use HAPGEN2 to extend the ancestral populations.
-We aim to simulate 1000 admixed individuals, therefore we simulate 1,000 individuals for each ancestral population.
+Next, we use HAPGEN2 to extend the ancestral populations.
+As aim to simulate 1000 admixed individuals, we simulate 1,000 individuals in each ancestral population.

 ```bash
 for pop in CEU YRI; do